 Reformed convict Khulubuse Mtshali (Desmond Dube) returned to Alexandra township with a clear vision after serving his 10-year prison sentence for robbing a jewellery store.
-He’s going to turn his life around on drama show Impilo: The Scam (stream the brand-new series on DStv Now, with new episodes streaming every Monday) and make up for his past mistakes.
+He’s going to turn his life around on drama show Impilo: The Scam (stream the whole of S1 on Showmax now), and make up for his past mistakes.

 Besides starting what he refers to as a “network marketing company”, Khulubuse cleaned out his closet (literally) and replaced his jeans and tees with tailored suits to go with his new image.

 “I didn’t have a great upbringing,” yells Khulubuse to his son Mnqobi (Sipho Mdingi) during their argument in episode 5 because the ex-con abandoned their family.
 Khulubuse got involved with the bad crowd after Mnqobi’s mother Nokulunga (Sthandiwe Kgoroge) cheated on him.
 He felt inadequate and tried to prove himself by joining thug Pacino’s (Nkosinathi “Nay Maps” Maphalala) gang.

 Pacino is feared in the community.
 Although he’ll occasionally joke around, when it comes to money, he isn’t laughing.

 “The people in this community used to laugh at me and my mother.
 They said that I’d never amount to anything.
 I was desperate,” adds Khulubuse with tears in his eyes.
 But his plans to leave his life of crime are interrupted when Pacino rings his doorbell and demands his share of the heist money – or else…

 While the father-son duo are trying to establish their new business, Pacino is scheming to take over the pyramid scheme and make millions.

 “Pacino wants his money.
 He doesn’t care how Khulubuse goes about it, he just wants to get rich,” says Nay.